ltisz/Banana-Plot/README.md

 Output size distribution from TSI Aerosol Instrument Manager (AIM) in dN/dlogDp format using comma-delimited rows

-Run Contour-GUI.pyw

-Load in AIM output file using File -> Open (If this step is skipped, program will prompt user to open file when "Make Banana Plot" is clicked)

-You can choose between using the entire file or a specific time range in the output file.

-Click "Make Banana Plot."
+Run bananaplot.py either from command line with .txt output from AIM, or input filename after running.

 The program will automatically display the plot it created as well as saves a .png in the local directory.
 The plot will have the option to zoom and save as needed.

 # Dependencies